pressbooks/docs/_pages/macos.md

 ### Login:

+Open https://pressbooks.test/ in your browser.
 The default Pressbooks username:password is `admin:admin`

 ### Logs: